 Inside the Firestorm

-Douglas Fox’s story, which shows how CRISPR—a powerful new gene editing technique—could help prevent the decay of store-bought mushrooms, won the AAAS Kavli award in 2016.
+Douglas Fox’s story, on new technology that allows scientists to see the forces behind the flames, won the AAAS Kavli award in 2017.
 Fox is a freelance journalist who writes extensively on earth, Antarctic, and polar sciences.

 Aircraft N2UW has flown through all kinds of weather.
 The twin-propeller plane is sleek, petite, and so packed with scientific gear for studying the atmosphere that there’s barely room for two passengers to squeeze into its back seats.
 Monitors show radar reflections, gas concentrations and the sizes of cloud droplets.
 The plane has flown through tropical rainstorms in the Caribbean, through the gusting fronts of thunderheads over the Great Plains, and through turbulent down-slope winds that spawn dust storms in the lee of the Sierra Nevadas.
 But the four people on board Aug.
 29, 2016, will never forget their flight over Idaho.